 Citizens Advice Wokingham offers free, confidential, impartial and independent advice and information.
 We are a local charity, based in Waterford House in central Wokingham.
 At Waterford House we offer face-to-face, telephone and email assessments and advice by appointment.
 We also offer face-to-face assessments and advice by appointment at our Headley Road office in central Woodley.
-We also operate an outreach at Swallowfield and help clients with rent or mortgage possession hearings at Reading County Court.
+We also help clients with rent or mortgage possession hearings at Reading County Court.

-Our team of ten staff and eighty five volunteers are committed to giving high quality client centred information and advice and all have a commitment to equality and diversity.
+Our team of eight staff and eighty five volunteers are committed to giving high quality client centred information and advice and all have a commitment to equality and diversity.

 Aims & Principles of Citizens Advice